 Marcella Maffeo-Robinson, Director of Adult Education, manages the ESOL department.
 Marcella has a bachelor’s degree in Sociology from the University of Massachusetts.
 Her duties include teaching the ESOL Latina I, two citizenship classes, and an evening basic English course.
-She is responsible for recruiting, administering pre/post tests, developing curriculum, and maintaining student files.
-Marcella has 20 years ESOL experience in both the US and Mexico.
+She is responsible for recruiting, administering pre/post-tests, developing curriculum, and maintaining student files.
+Marcella has 20 years of ESOL experience in both the US and Mexico.
 She received a special intensive Spanish certificate in Mexico where she studied core university classes in Spanish.

-Luisa immigrated to the U.S. from Guatemala in 1983.
+Luisa Chew, Director of Immigration Services, Luisa immigrated to the U.S. from Guatemala in 1983.
 She attended the Guatemalan Commercial Institute where she earned the degree of Bilingual Secretary.
-In 1980 attended San Carlos University of Guatemala, where she studied Psychology.
-She worked in human resources before coming to EBECC.
+In 1980 attended the San Carlos University of Guatemala, where she studied Psychology.
+She worked in human resources before coming to EBCC.
 She started as a receptionist and in 2003 she was given the position of Immigration Counselor, and in 2009 she was promoted to Immigration Coordinator.
 Luisa has been accredited by the Citizenship and Immigration Services.